 Contracts provide stakeholders with significant volumes of untapped business data for decision-making and business model optimization.
 CLM solutions open new possibilities to utilize this data (often spread over multiple documents) using a digitalized contract repository.

 For instance, SimpliContract’s CLM software allows the conversion of contracts into rule books for business operations or financial analysis.
 Or it can use AI and NLP to facilitate extraction of third-party contract clauses for comparison with your internal contract repository.

-CLM software is a game changer when it comes to providing self-service and collaboration capabilities for business users.
-The ideal CLM system enables your organization to:
+A contract lifecycle management software is a game changer when it comes to providing self-service and collaboration capabilities for business users.
+The ideal CLM platform enables your organization to:

 • Rapidly create standardized contract template libraries and self-service wizards for users